facebook pixel Skip to main content

 The Psychiatry Redefined Fellowship Will Help You:

-• Discover your tribe of dedicated and like-minded colleagues
+• Discover a community of dedicated and like-minded colleagues

-• Understand how infections contribute to mental illness
+• Understand how infections, inflammation, toxins, genetics, gut health, hormones and more contribute to mental illness

 • Interpret functional medicine tests, such as organic acids, amino acids, and others